notedwin-dev/ApSpace-Discord-Bot/README.md

   - `/schedule channel <channel>` - Set channel for server announcements
   - `/schedule intake <intake_code>` - Set server-wide default intake
   - `/schedule disable` - Disable server-wide announcements

+### FAQ

+#### How do I search for specific rooms?
+- **Auditoriums**: You can search using any of these formats:
+  - `/timetable room Audi 1`
+  - `/timetable room Auditorium 1`
+  - `/timetable room Auditorium 1 @ Level 6`
+  All these will find the same room.

+- **Tech Labs**: Similarly flexible search:
+  - `/timetable room Tech Lab 4-03`
+  - `/timetable room TLab 4-03`

+- **Regular Rooms**: Use the standard format:
+  - `/timetable room B-06-12`

+The search is case-insensitive and smart enough to match rooms even with additional location information.

 ### Schedule Updates